brainfucksec/archtorify/README.md

 Tor project page about transparent proxy and DNS proxy: https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy

-Added the option for generate new Tor Entry Guards, this is usually something to avoid unless you know what you are doing, for more information please read here:
+New Tor Entry Guards: this is usually something to avoid unless you know what you are doing, for more information please read here:

 https://www.whonix.org/wiki/Tor#Non-Persistent_Entry_Guards